Orders of Nondisclosure in Texas | Seal your Criminal Record

 How much does it cost to petition the court for an Order of Nondisclosure?

-County clerks are required to charge $28 “in addition to any other fee that generally applies to the filing of a civil petition” under most circumstances.[40]
-However, the “automatic” nondisclosures do not allow the clerks to charge the additional fee.
+County clerks are required to charge the “fee that generally applies to the filing of a civil case.”[44]
+However, for “automatic” nondisclosures, clerks are authorized to charge only $28 before processing the order.[45]

 Lawyers will also usually charge a fee to draft the documents.